Certificate III in Electronics and Communications

 Attend this information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

-You will need to attend classes for one day per week (7 to 8 hours) for a minimum of 2.5 years.
-An indication of how your weekly timetable may look is: Wednesday 08:00am to 4:45pm.
+You will need to attend approximately 8 hours of class a week over 1 day per week.
+An indication of how your weekly timetable may look is: Wednesday, 8:00am to 4:45pm

 Before you can start an apprenticeship, you first need to find an employer in the industry you're interested in that will support you through your studies.
 You and your employer should contact an Apprenticeship Network Provider (APN) and tell them you're interested in studying at Sydney TAFE.
 The APN will help you and your employer to complete a Training Contract.
 Once you have a Training Contract, we will help you, your employer and the APN to complete a Training Plan Proposal.
 Once you have both these documents, the APN will lodge them with State Training Services, who will provide further advice about next steps.